 Product

 I’ll give an example from my time at Amazon to illustrate how devastating an effect pure translation can have on a brand.
-Amazon has always had an ad for the kindle that shows a woman reading on a Kindle device poolside or at the beach.
-In my mind it is a bit tone-deaf and market restricting.
+Amazon has always had an ad for the Kindle that shows a woman reading on a Kindle device poolside or at the beach.
+In my mind, it is a bit tone-deaf and market-restricting.

 Their intent with the ad is to show that it can be read in full sun and water resistant.
 The unintended message is that the Kindle is a luxury reading device for the upper class that has disposable income.
 The second message obviously does not play well in countries where people earn much less money.
-I have always argued that an ad similar to the World Reader image below is a much more powerful message for the Kindle in developing nations that are more rural, have high education costs, and that don’t have established library infrastructures.
-It turns the Kindle from a luxury reading device to an instrument of education, hope and change.
-What parent wouldn’t give a year’s salary or even more to provide their children an education and a chance to succeed.
+I have always argued that an ad similar to the World Reader image below is a much more powerful message for the Kindle in developing nations that are more rural, have high education costs, and don’t have established library infrastructures.
+It turns the Kindle from a luxury reading device to an instrument of education, hope, and change.
+What parent wouldn’t give a year’s salary or even more to provide their children an education and a chance to succeed?
 Better still if Amazon implemented a payment plan for their devices outside of the EU and US they may see even more sales.

 Over time Amazon has become more savvy about their messaging.
 Though the poolside ads still exist, they don’t show up in Mexico or Spain.
-If you compare the Kindle ads for Spain, Mexico,and the US only the images for the high-end Kindle Oasis match.
+If you compare the Kindle ads for Spain, Mexico, and the US only the images for the high-end Kindle Oasis match.
 The Spanish and US ads still have a woman on the beach or in a hot tub but the image is noticeably absent from the Mexico site.

 A half a solution at best

 As I hope you see getting the first deliverable out the door is really just setting you up for much bigger problems if you don’t have a plan.
-And once you’ve successfully helped deliver for your customer, you should begin the real work of preparing for the onslaught of issues that are coming.
-There will be issues with the first deliverable, because it is the first time your team has done localization.
+Once you’ve successfully helped deliver for your customer, you should begin the real work of preparing for the onslaught of issues that are coming.
+There will be issues with the first deliverable because it is the first time your team has done localization.
 So now as you plan how for more localization you’ll also be addressing translation mistakes, unclear, or unrealistic expectations of your stakeholders, and a slew of issues in content, marketing, and development that the first localized product exposed.

 The end of the beginning